Randonee/easybuild/README.md

 EasyBuild
 =====

-EasyBuild lets you use haxe for build scripts.
-Think of it as a replacement for ant.
+EasyBuild lets you use haxe for your build scritps.
-The great thing about EasyBuild is that build scripts are haxe classes which are compiled for neko.

-EasyBuild has only been tested on os x
+**EasyBuild has only been tested on os x**

 Installation
 ----------------